davidad/asm_concurrency/README.md

     $ diff foo bar
     $ # same results, yay!

 The number after the x indicates how many processes will be forked by that executable.
-You can even run more than one instance of "concurrency" concurrently (shocker).
+You can even run more than one instance of "concurrency" concurrently (shocking!).

     $ make clean
     $ make size=10000000 concurrency-noprint-x3